-The SERVOPRO NanoChrome is a 19" rack mounted online trace gas analyser, shipped pre-configured and requires little operator intervention.
-The application is the measurement of impurities (H2, N2, Ar, CH4, CO, CO2 and NMHC) in bulk gases (H2, O2, N2, Ar or He).
+The SERVOPRO Chroma is a 19" rack mounted online trace gas analyser, shipped pre-configured and requires little operator intervention.
+The analyser measures impurities in bulk gases, such as H2, O2, N2, Ar, CH4, CO, CO2 and NMHC impurities in H2, O2, N2, Ar or He background gas.

-The analyser configuration - form factor, plasma detector(s), column(s), and valves - is application dependent.
-The analyser consists of a master chassis, which may be fitted with one or more secondary chassis, or a PC with one or more secondary chassis, and may also have an auxiliary oven.
-The master chassis provides the User Interface and communications.
+The analyser configuration - form factor, detector(s), column(s), and valves - is application dependent.
+The analyser can be fitted with a number of detector types - Plasma Emission Detector (PED), TCD (Thermal Conductivity Detector), or FID (Flame Ionisation Detector).
+The SERVOPRO Chroma consists of a master chassis, which may be fitted with one or more secondary chassis, or a PC with one or more secondary chassis, and may also have an auxiliary oven.
+The master chassis/PC provides the User Interface and communications.
 Each master chassis and secondary chassis is fitted with an electronic system to control its detector(s) and data acquisition.

-All instrument parameters are controlled by the SERVOPRO NanoChrome analytical software package.
+All instrument parameters are controlled by the SERVOPRO Chroma analytical software package.
 Each impurity peak is reported on screen with its process value.
 The software offers advanced diagnostic tools and trending features, to ease the configuration parameter definition and support the trouble shooting process.